What is this icon for?

 Read our Guidelines for Merchants and Venues to help protect your organization from legal risks.
 Discriminating against patrons or forcing them into a compromised situation exposes you to more liability in some unexpected ways, so you are better off simply leaving them be.
 Find out why, and what you can do.

-Presenting a more welcoming public stance is simple and low-cost.
+Presenting a more welcoming public stance in these changing times is simple and low-cost.
 High-resolution, print-ready sign artwork is available here, and can be customized for any preferred layout or form factor.
 Places of business which cling to unfounded worries about liability can also display "(at patron's own risk)" or the like, but there's no real-life legal need for such statements.

 Use the contact link below for further inquiries; we are here to help.

 Spread the truth!
 You can print cards for this site, and give them to people who aren't aware of the facts.